Table of Contents

 Whether you're working with a state or federally-chartered lender, if you're requesting PMI cancellation based on current market value, you'll need a professional appraisal to prove your equity position.

-Cost: Typically $500 but pays for itself quickly when PMI is eliminated.
+Cost: Typically $495 but pays for itself quickly when PMI is eliminated.

 Minnesota law protection: If your lender is Minnesota-chartered, state law gives you the right to choose your own appraiser (as long as they're "reasonably acceptable" to your lender).
-Your lender cannot require you to pick only from their approved list.

-Federal lender requirements: Federally-chartered lenders typically require you to use an appraiser from their approved list
+Federal lender requirements: Federally-chartered lenders typically require you to use an appraiser from their approved list.

-Timeline: Most appraisals are completed within 3-5 business days
+Timeline: Most appraisals are completed within 3-5 business days.

 Requirements for PMI Cancellation